code-null/roamingTool/Structure/data_structure_docs.md

 All data can be provided as a .json file or as JSON data through an API.

-The following key words are reserved and shoult not be used.
+The following key words are reserved and should not be used.

 - RT_MOBILE: Sets the value to the same as defined for calls to a mobile connection; only for outbound calls to a landline
 - RT_UNDEFINED: Sets the value to the text, for undefined values (e.g. "No prices available")
-- RT_TARFIF: Type needs to be set to register a definition as a tariff instead of a zone.
+- RT_TARIFF: Type needs to be set to register a definition as a tariff instead of a zone.
+- RT_ALWAYS: Sets the condition when to display a comment
+- RT_USER: Sets the condition when to display a comment
+- RT_TARGET: Sets the condition when to display a comment

 ## **Country Data**

-The following fields are avaiable.
+The following fields are available.

 ### **name**